-Earlier this year, at a convention called Dark Side of the Con, I wound up inadvertently leading a panel on the overlap of goth and steampunk.
+Earlier this year, at Steampunk World’s Fair, I wound up inadvertently leading a panel on the overlap of goth and steampunk.
 Despite one originating in the early 1980s and the other being a fairly recent phenomenon, the two subcultures have a surprising amount of overlap—in everything from music to fashion to social scenes.
 In fact, I wrote a piece for Steampunk Tourist a few years ago on the overall similarities and differences between the two.
 But today I want to narrow in on one specific aspect that is at the root of both subcultures: the literature.

 Gothic literature was a literary movement that developed centuries before the modern gothic subculture emerged, but nonetheless has formed the basis of the subculture’s aesthetic.
 This influence is often indirect—for example, the late Gothic novel Dracula inspired the early goth scene mainly through cinematic adaptations, and the books you might find on a goth’s bookshelves are more likely to be from modern genres like horror or paranormal fantasy that developed out of the original Gothic movement.
 Though few people today are familiar with traditional Gothic literature, apart from a handful of classics like Dracula and Frankenstein, many of its key elements have stuck with us.
 Today I’ll be discussing the core themes and features that the Gothic novels of the eighteenth and nineteenth centuries share with the more modern genre of steampunk literature—as well as how they differ.